wilocw/wilocw.github.io/content/project/machine-learning-characterising-time-lapse-ert.md

 tags = ["machine-learning", "phd", "kalman filter"]

 # Project summary to display on homepage.
-summary = "This project was part of a collaborative effort and joint supervision with British Geological Survey addressing the need for automatic feature detection and interpretation 3D time-lapse images of subsurface geology obtained through electrical resistivity tomography.
-The interdisciplinary work will combine new techniques in computer vision and change recognition in increased dimension to identify, predict and understand changes to and caused by complex hydro-geophysical processes.
-Results were be verified through a combination of synthetic, experimental and field models."
+summary = "This project was part of a collaborative effort and joint supervision with British Geological Survey addressing the need for automatic feature detection and interpretation 3D time-lapse images of subsurface geology obtained through electrical resistivity tomography. "

 # Optional image to display on homepage.
 image_preview = "ert-elevation.png"